Norman Nicholson

-Norman Cornthwaite Nicholson OBE (8 January 1914 – 30 May 1987) was an English poet associated with the Cumbrian town of Millom.
-His poetry is noted for local concerns, straightforward language, and elements of common speech.
-Although known chiefly for poetry, Nicholson wrote much in other forms: novels, plays, essays, topography and criticism.
+Norman Cornthwaite Nicholson OBE (8 January 1914 – 30 May 1987) was an English writer.
+Although he is now known chiefly for his poetry, Nicholson also wrote in many other forms: novels, plays, essays, topography and criticism.

-Life
+Biography

-Nicholson lived in 14 St George's Terrace, a Victorian terraced house and shop in the small industrial town of Millom on the edge of the Lake District, the son of Joseph Nicholson, a gentleman's outfitter, and his wife Edith Cornthwaite (died 1919).
+Nicholson was born on 8 January 1914 at 14 St George's Terrace in the industrial town of Millom, to Joseph and Edith Maud Mary Nicholson (nee Cornthwaite).
+His father was a gentleman's outfitter who worked out of his own home.

-Nicholson was educated at Holborn Hill School and Millom Secondary School, but his education was interrupted at the age of 16, when he needed treatment for pulmonary tuberculosis.
+Nicholson was educated at Holborn Hill School and Millom Secondary School, but his education was interrupted at the age of 16 after he contracted Tuberculosis.
 He then spent two years at a sanatorium in Linford, Hampshire.
+Although he had been regarded as one of the most brilliant school students in Cumberland his poor health prevented him from attending university and instead he devoted his life to writing.

-Nicholson was influenced by the social and religious community around the local Wesleyan Methodist chapel in Millom, to which belonged Rosetta Sobey, who became his stepmother in 1922.
-However he was confirmed in 1940 into the Church of England.
+Nicholson was influenced by the social and religious community around the local Wesleyan Methodist chapel in Millom.
+He was confirmed in 1940 into the Church of England.

-He was married in 1956 to Yvonne Edith Gardner (died 1982), a teacher who had consulted him about a school production of his play The Old Man of the Mountains.
-They began to travel extensively in Northern England, Scotland and Norway.
+In 1956 he married Yvonne Edith Gardner (d.
+31 August 1982), a teacher who had consulted him about a school production of his play The Old Man of the Mountains.
+They travelled extensively in England, Scotland and Norway.
 They had no children.

 Norman Nicholson died on 30 May 1987 in Whitehaven and was buried in St George's Churchyard, Millom.

 Writings

 Nicholson's writing career stretched from the 1930s until his death in 1987.
-He was published by T. S. Eliot at Faber and Faber.
-His works include Rock Face (1948) and the later Sea to the West (1981).
+He was published by T. S. Eliot at Faber and Faber and by Robert Hale.
+His poetry collections include Rock Face (1948), The Pot Geranium (1954), A Local Habitation (1972), and Sea to the West (1981).
 He was elected to the Royal Society of Literature in 1945.
-He received altogether five honorary degrees from British universities, the Queen's Award for Poetry in 1977, and the OBE in 1981.
+He received altogether five honorary higher degrees from British universities; one of Britain's top poetry awards, the Queen's Gold Medal for Poetry in 1977; and the OBE in 1981.
+He reviewed frequently for the TLS, the Church Times, The Listener and many other magazines and gave numerous talks on the BBC.
+He also travelled widely around the UK to give poetry readings.

-The work of Norman Nicholson is marked by a simplicity and directness of language drawn from the vernacular of the common people in his native town.
-Much of it concerns mining, quarrying and ironworks – the dominant industries in his area.
-Religion and faith were another aspect of his work.
-His poetry also abounds with direct quotations from everyday life, skilfully woven into the body of the poem.
-The opening of "Old Man at a Cricket Match" is typical: